brightly-salty/qbcanon/literature/ancient.md

 title: Ancient Literature
 ---

-This is the homepage for the *Ancient Literature* category, which includes all literature which is not from the United States nor from Europe.
+This is the homepage for the *Ancient Literature* category, a subcategory of [Literature](../index.html).

 ### The Arabian Nights: The Thousand and One Nights